-- Hold a current two-day outdoor First Aid certificate (this can be undertaken at a later date, but ideally is submitted shortly after assessment).
-For further details on context and outdoor industry best practice guidelines please see the Institute of Outdoor Learning’s Outdoor First Aid Training Framework
+- Hold a current two-day outdoor First Aid certificate (this can be acquired after training, but ideally submitted shortly after assessment).
+For further details on the context and outdoor industry best practice guidelines, please see the Institute of Outdoor Learning’s Outdoor First Aid Training Framework.

 Learners must have an appropriate level of physical fitness for a day’s riding in the level 2 leading environment.
 This environment is as follows:

-- is rollable on descents so that wheels are not required to leave the ground
+- Rollable on descents so that wheels are not required to leave the ground.

-- the maximum leader-to-rider ratio should not exceed 1:8
+- Maximum leader-to-rider ratio should not exceed 1:8.

-- is during daylight in normal summer and intermediate seasonal conditions.
+- During daylight in normal summer and seasonal conditions.

-Assessment for the Level 2 Award consists of a written assignment and a formal practical assessment.
+Assessment for the Level 2 Award consists of a written assignment and a one-day practical assessment.

-The assignment is designed to let you demonstrate your competence in some of the knowledge and application requirements of the award.
-It will be sent to you by the licenced provider once you have booked on a specific assessment date.
-It is usually issued in a written format but we will endeavour to support different formats to support specific learning needs.
-You will be asked to complete the assignment and return it to the tutor for marking before attending the assessment.
+The written assignment is designed to assess your competence in the knowledge and application required to achieve the award.
+The assignment will be sent to you by the licenced provider once you have booked your assessment date.
+You will be asked to return the completed assignment to the tutor before attending the practical assessment.
 Meeting or exceeding a minimum assignment score is one of the requirements for a pass.

-You will be expected to provide a flowing journey whilst demonstrating good leadership and navigational skills, using a map as your primary navigation tool.
-Your group management, leadership and trailside repairs skills will be verified out on the trail by the tutor using a combination of real situations and simulation based questioning and practical sessions.
+You will be expected to provide a flowing journey while demonstrating good leadership and navigational skills, using a map as your primary navigation tool.
+Your group management, leadership and trailside repairs skills will be verified out on the trail by the tutor using a combination of simulation-based questioning and practical sessions.

 Referral and Reassessment

-It is the intention that you are provided with enough information and guidance through training and prior to assessment that you are able to be successful.
-There are however occasions where this may not be the case and referral can occur.
-Depending on which criteria have not yet been met a variety of actions can fulfil a future reassessment, for example written evidence, a one to one demonstration with a tutor or attendance at a new assessment opportunity.
-You are encouraged to discuss the assessment with the tutor you book with and with British Cycling prior to attendance to ensure that you are ready for the day.
+Depending on which criteria have not yet met, a variety of actions can fulfil a future reassessment.
+For example, written evidence, a one-to-one demonstration with a tutor, or attendance at a new assessment opportunity.
+You are encouraged to discuss the assessment with the tutor and with British Cycling before attending your assessment to ensure that you are ready for the day.

 Registration with British Cycling’s Mountain Bike Leadership Programme